christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     - This is an interesting proposition.
 Though, I believe that the current analysis actually addresses this issue.
 If violence was being used to maintain/fight against disproportionate outcomes *and* create disproportionate outcomes in presently more proportional systems then the Lower Disproportionality variable would be statistically insignificant.
 I.e. their would not be a difference in brawls between proportionate and non-proportionate systems.

     This, actually lends support to the idea that legislatures are able to achieve 'fairness equilibria'.
-Otherwise, we would have seen a cycling of violence where commitments are not credible in proportionate or disprortionate legislatures.
+Otherwise, we would have seen a cycling of violence where commitments are not credible in proportionate or disproportionate legislatures.
 I have added a discussion of this to the theory section.
 [TO-DO]

 > I think the author(s) need more fine grained data in order to determine who is instigating the violence to answer these questions but they seem critical as only one supports the theoretical argument.